dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Explanation: Skillfully crafted situation statements are essential for clearly conveying the nature of a problem or opportunity, along with its contributing factors and overall impacts.
 Having a literature background, you are able to articulate these aspects effectively, ensuring that the situation statements you develop offer a complete understanding.
 This thoroughness is key in the initial phase of business analysis, where the deliverable from Task 1 is an approved situation statement.

 Question: The project leader, Alex, seeks your expertise in developing a framework for an upcoming stakeholder facilitation session to explore high-level views on a business proposition.
 You decide to:
-A: Illustrate the strengths, weaknesses, opportunities, and threats in four distinct quadrants on the whiteboard.
+A: Illustrate the SWOT in four distinct quadrants on the whiteboard.
 B: Start by drafting a capability table on the flip chart.
 C: Initiate the session by distributing an affinity table to each participant.
 D: Begin by listing relevant criteria on the digital smartboard.